 “He was just so dopy looking, I had to call,” Lisa explained.

 Plop had been at an Alabama shelter and was taken in by a Florida rescue group, Ewenity Farms, where Lisa adopted him from.
 The rescue told Lisa that Plop was really smart and super sweet.
-They also admitted that he was very hyper and didn’t have any manners.
+They also admitted that he was very hyper and had no manners.
 Still, Lisa couldn’t help but want to take him home.
 Plop was about 8-10 months old at the time.

 “We were a really good match for each other,” Lisa said.
 “All my dogs love me, but he loved me the second he saw me — we clicked.”